How to Write and Give a Eulogy

 Obsequy (plural obsequies) - funeral rite or ceremony.
 Usually used in the plural.

-In summary, then, while an obituary is a written form, the eulogy is usually spoken, especially at a funeral.
-Preparing a eulogy should follow a similar path as preparing an obituary, as detailed elsewhere on this website.
-The eulogy, of course, has the usual added component of being read aloud.
+So, while an obituary is a written form, the eulogy is usually spoken, especially at a funeral.
+Preparing a eulogy should follow a similar path as writing an obituary, as detailed elsewhere on this website.
+The eulogy, of course, has the usual added component of being said aloud.
 The performance aspect can be definitely difficult, especially for those not used to public speaking and considering the emotional timing.

 For a look at eulogies in a larger context, see Helping Families Deal with Death "Most Satisfying Work" for Funeral Celebrant.

-An excellent free resource on how to write and present a eulogy has been created by Co-operative Funeralcare in the U.K. This guide, entitled Well Chosen Words, is available for free download in pdf format.
+An excellent free resource on how to write and give a eulogy has been created by Co-operative Funeral Care in the U.K. This guide, available for free download in PDF format, is entitled Well Chosen Words: How to Write a Eulogy.
 This booklet has several sections on preparing a eulogy: gathering your thoughts about the deceased and the anticipated audience; organizing and writing your ideas into a eulogy; and suggestions for eulogy public speaking.

 “Eulogies are for everyone.
 They are a reminder that each of us leads a life of special interest and value, and that each of us is unique, with our own special gifts,” says Andrew Morton, Britain’s Poet Laureate, in the Foreword to Well Chosen Words.
 “The eulogist’s task is to bring the deceased into the mind’s eye of the congregation – and to let us remember their voice and their manner, to let us share their interests, to let us appreciate their qualities, to let us enjoy their company a moment longer.”